zkpassport/zkpassport-docs/docs/faq.md

 ### Can I use the proofs in my Noir circuits?

 Yes, you can use the proofs in your Noir circuits if you are using Barretenberg as the proving backend by using the [`verify_proof`](https://noir-lang.org/docs/noir/standard_library/recursion#verifying-recursive-proofs) function from the standard library.
 You would need to use the helper functions from our [internal utils library](https://github.com/zkpassport/zkpassport-utils) to get the necessary information about the proof and its verification key.
 We'll provide more information on how to do it soon.

-## Troubleshooting

-### My passport/ID card is not being recognized.
-What should I do?

-Ensure that your device has NFC capabilities and that they are enabled.
-Make sure your passport/ID card is placed correctly on the NFC reader area of your device.
-If problems persist, check if your document is supported.

 ### I'm encountering errors during integration.
 Where can I get help?